A children's book about racial identity with a research-based approach to bolstering children against the effects of racial discrimination.

 Monica Mikai is an illustrator and former educator.
 She has an MFA from the New York Studio School where she studied painting and currently lives in Atlanta, Georgia, with her husband, two sons, and her sassy cat, Nima.

-Free shipping for all orders over $75.
+Free shipping for orders over $75 (some exclusions apply).

 If this is a gift, please let us know!
 Drop a line in your cart's note field before check out and we'll package it accordingly.